Chairing for long-term value

 This session provides valuable insights for current and aspiring chairs, offering practical guidance on navigating challenges and leading with purpose to achieve lasting organisational impact.

-The webinar will explore the evolving landscape of corporate governance and how chairs can adapt to shifting market dynamics, regulatory changes, and stakeholder expectations.
+The event explores the evolving landscape of corporate governance and how chairs can adapt to shifting market dynamics, regulatory changes, and stakeholder expectations.

 With a focus on long-term value, the session will cover best practices for chairing meetings, managing board dynamics, and building a cohesive, high-performing board.
 Emphasizing the importance of effective communication and transparency, the webinar equips chairs with tools to foster trust and ensure that the board operates efficiently and collaboratively.